braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::tip[**Derivation of Causal Unidirectionality from the Partial Order Constraint**]

-The mathematical requirement of a strict partial order encodes the fundamental physical principle of **Causal Unidirectionality**.
+The mathematical requirement that effective influence forms a strict partial order is not a matter of abstract taxonomy; it is the encoding of the fundamental physical principle of **Causal Unidirectionality**.
+When we assert that the graph must be a partial order, we are asserting that the universe has a distinct grain; a directionality that cannot be smoothed away by coordinate transformations.

 The condition of **Irreflexivity** ($\neg(v \le v)$) forbids "closed timelike curves" at the level of individual events.
-In a computational universe, an event cannot be its own ancestor; it cannot trigger its own execution.
-This prevents the logical paradoxes associated with self-creation (the Bootstrap Paradox).
+In a computational universe, this is a prohibition against a process waiting for its own output before it begins.
+An event cannot be its own ancestor; it cannot trigger its own execution.
+This prevents the logical paradoxes associated with self-creation (the Bootstrap Paradox); ensuring that every event has a lineage that traces back to a distinct origin.

-The condition of **Asymmetry** ($\neg(v \le u)$ if $u \le v$) extends this prohibition to mutual influence.
-If Event A influences Event B, Event B is forever barred from influencing Event A. This segregates the universe into a strict "Past" (events that influence $v$), "Future" (events influenced by $v$), and "Elsewhere" (events causally disconnected from $v$).
-Without this axiom, the distinction between cause and effect would vanish, rendering the "flow" of time ill-defined.
+The condition of **Asymmetry** ($\neg(v \le u)$ if $u \le v$) extends this prohibition to mutual influence between distinct entities.
+If Event $A$ influences Event $B$, then Event $B$ is forever barred from influencing Event $A$.
+This is the definition of "Past" and "Future."
+This constraint segregates the universe into a strict "Past" (events that influence $v$), "Future" (events influenced by $v$), and "Elsewhere" (events causally disconnected from $v$).
+Without this axiom, the distinction between cause and effect would vanish.
+We would inhabit a static crystal of relations where dependence runs in circles; time would effectively cease to flow.
+The imposition of asymmetry forces the system out of equilibrium; rendering the "flow" of time physically well-defined.

 ### 2.7.1.2 Commentary: Operational Enforcement {#2.7.1.2}